chadlavi/recipes/food/pizza/foolproof-pan-pizza.md

 6. Top each round of dough with 3/4 cup sauce, spreading the sauce with the back of a spoon into every corner.
 Spread evenly with mozzarella cheese, letting the cheese go all the way to the edges.
 Season with salt.
 Add other toppings as desired.
 Drizzle with olive oil and scatter a few basil leaves over the top (if desired)
 7. Transfer pan to oven and bake until top is golden brown and bubbly and bottom is golden brown and crisp when you lift it with a thin spatula, 12 to 15 minutes.
 Immediately sprinkle with grated parmesan or pecorino Romano cheese.
 Using a thin spatula, loosen pizza and peek underneath.
 If bottom is not as crisp as desired, place pan over a burner and cook on medium heat, moving the pan around to cook evenly until it is crisp, 1 to 3 minutes.
 Remove the pizzas and transfer to to a cutting board.
 Cut each one into six slices and serve immediately.

 *Note: Although mozzarella is standard, any good melting cheese such as cheddar, jack, or young provolone will work for this recipe.
 This recipe is intended to be made with dry (aged) mozzarella cheese, the yellowish variety that comes in firm blocks.
 Do not use fresh mozzarella, as it it too moist.
-If you only want to bake one pizza at a time, you can transfer 1 ball of dough to a sealed zipperlock bag or container in step 3 and store it in the refrigerator for up to 3 days.
+If you only want to bake one pizza at a time, you can transfer 1 ball of dough to a sealed ziplock bag or container in step 3 and store it in the refrigerator for up to 3 days.
 Continue with step 4 when ready to bake.*

 ## Reference

 * <http://www.seriouseats.com/recipes/2013/01/foolproof-pan-pizza-recipe.html>